Carlos Bechtholdt

 Carlos Alberto Bechtholdt Bazzano (born 10 July 1969 in Buenos Aires, Argentina) is an Argentine former footballer who played as a midfielder for clubs in Argentina, Chile, Ecuador and Honduras.

 Personal life

-He is the father of the Argentine footballer Franco Bechtholdt.
+He is the father of the Argentine footballers Franco and Nicolás Bechtholdt.

+Post-retirement

+Bechtholdt served for over ten years as sporting director of Curicó Unido until 2024.
+He reassumed at the end of 2025.